EdwinWenink/archive_fever/content/posts/40-arch_background.md

 If you want to keep changing your background picture with some time interval after you have logged in, you could adjust the bash script above to include a loop that updates the background for example each hour using `feh`.

-The adjust bash script could look like this:
+The adjusted bash script could look like this:

 ```bash
 #!/bin/bash